 These Are Your Customers’ Service Preferences and Frustrations

-Like pearls develop in clams and oysters as protection against irritants, so customer frustrations can develop into pearls in the form of insights that help one improve their service setup.
+Like pearls develop in oysters as protection against irritants, so customer frustrations can develop into pearls in the form of insights that help to improve your service setup.

-Here at Userlike we were interested in understanding how customers think about customer service.
+Here at Userlike, we’re interested in understanding how customers think about customer service.
 What are their biggest frustrations?
 And what communication channels do they prefer in different situations?

 We set up a study to find answers to these questions, hoping this could help us to further develop our own communication solution .
 But we soon realized the answers are interesting for anyone aiming to improve their service setup.
-It’s for those that we’d like to share our research findings in this post today.
+It’s for those that we’d like to share the results of our research in this post today.

 The average customer service can be strongly improved

-The most surprising?
-A whopping 87.6% agreed or strongly agreed that customer service departments could be strongly improved.
+Perhaps the most surprising result we got is that a whopping 87.6% agreed or strongly agreed that customer service departments could be strongly improved.
 It’s a bold statement that they could be strongly improved, which is more than just idealistic thinking (“There’s always room for improvement”).
 In comparison, only 5% disagreed or strongly disagreed with that statement.

 There were more diverse opinions about the quality of customer service.
 30.5% agreed or strongly agreed that the customer support department of most companies are of good quality.
 Meanwhile, 38.1% disagreed or strongly disagreed and 31.4% felt neutral about it.